sanity-io/visual-editor-react-native/README.md

 pnpm deploy:web
 ```

-**I've configured the web app's vercel.json to add a correct CSP header that allows my own sanity studio URL to load this web app in an iframe (see vercel.json).
-Update the CSP header rewrite in vercel.json to use your own studio URL or refactor the codebase to use a different hosting service (as long as it can set the Content Security Policy header, see the warning above).**

 Add all deployment and local development URLs for this project to the Sanity project's CORS origins.
 Any host that wants to query your data in Sanity has to be configured in those project CORS settings (set Allow Credentials to true).
 Use the [Sanity Manage](https://sanity.io/manage) console to update CORS settings.

 ## Gotchas for this repo